epgmedia/snowgoer/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V2.0.79 - 03.20.2015 =
+* Secured: Usage of find_in_set() mysql function

+= V2.0.77.3 - 03.12.2015 =
+* Secured: Upload images and importing galleries from folders
+* Fixed:   When importing galleries from folders, allow symlinks
+* Fixed:   Use of C_Gallery_Mapper in C_Image_Wrapper
+* Fixed:   Properly handle themes that don't call wp_footer() or wp_print_footer_scripts()
+* Fixed:   Warning about missing style.php file on Network Admin -> Gallery page

+= V2.0.77 - 03.05.2015 =
+* NEW:     Added "ngg_get_image_url" filter
+* Changed: Use a more reliable means of excluding Pro/Plus modules from using minified static resources
+* Fixed:   Imagebrowser pagination with custom templates
+* Fixed:   Custom CSS is enqueued late to ensure it's one of the last stylesheets loaded
+* Fixed:   Fixed watermarking PNG images
+* Fixed:   Using the "Import Metadata" bulk action overwrites existing data
+* Fixed:   Seconds were not retained from CaptureTime EXIF field
+* Fixed:   Conflicts created by our TinyMCE plugin
+* Fixed:   Image mapper setting gid to gallery name, not the unique ID
+* Fixed:   Restored nggdb->get_random_images(), nggdb->search_for_file, and nggdb->find_all_albums()
+* Fixed:   Allow gallery slug as parameter to nggdb::get_gallery()
+* Fixed:   Don't minify Plupload's i18n JavaScript
+* Fixed:   Custom template images not being given their full effect code attributes

+= V2.0.76 - 02.24.2015 =
+* Fixed:   Compatibility checks for very old versions of NextGEN Pro
+* Fixed:   Zero-byte downloads in WooCommerce and WPE-Commerce
+* Fixed:   Invalid URL being enqueued if a custom lightbox is selected with no URL provided
+* Fixed:   Restored a method to nggAdmin to fix compatibility with NextGen Public Uploader
+* Fixed:   Bug preventing source='recent' from displaying images in the correct order
+* Fixed:   Include more quotation symbols in our shortcode manager (foreign language shortcodes)
+* Fixed:   WPML/ATP compatibility issue
+* Fixed:   $nggdb->get_gallery() returning a different result than before

 = V2.0.74 - 02.20.2015 =
 * Changed: Removed jQuery Lightbox and Highslide due to incompatible licensing with GPL